 They are widely used in French and Italian dishes, and are an essential component of pesto, which also contains basil, parmesan, pecorino cheese, garlic, salt, and olive oil.
 Pine nuts are also used to make baklava, a very sweet pastry dessert popular in Middle Eastern cuisine.

 The empty pine cones are used as decorative items in flower arrangements, and also serve as good hot-burning fuel for bakeries.
 The timber is of poor quality being coarse and resinous, but is used locally in furniture-making.
 The resin is tapped and used for varnishes, waterproofing, and as a source of rosin for waxing violin bows and ballet shoes.
-The resin contains turpentine which is used as an antiseptic, a remedy for kidney and bladder problems, and to treat skin conditions.
 A green dye is made from the needles.